AhmedA1559/maistrl/README.md

    - To construct pairs based on molecular similarity, run `create_similar_pairs.ipynb` using the same JSON file.
 2. Each method will output a JSON file containing pairs that, along with `vocab.txt`, can be used with `dpo_trainer.ipynb`.

 ### Results Replication

-1. Choose all dockers with above 98% uniqueness.
+1. Choose all dockers with above 98% uniqueness, and place them in folders based on the experiment (we ran DPO-similar-pairs, DPO-similar-half-pairs, DPO-random-pairs, DPO-random-halfdata-pairs, SFT, and Baseline (non finetuned model).
+Make sure each folder name starts with dpo_ or sft_.
+Place baseline in any of the folders.
-2. Run `prep.py` in the finetuning folder to append validity to the names.
+2. Run `prep.py` in the finetuning folder to append validity to the names in each folder.
-3. On all hyperparameter combinations with above 90% validity, run `dock_finetuning_data.py` in `Docking/Scripts` to get the final experiment results.
+3. On all hyperparameter combinations with above 90% validity, keep them in their folder starting with dpo_ or sft_ and move all the folders to a folder containing `dock_experiments.py` from `Docking/Scripts` and run it to get the final experiment results.